 Ice crystals form in cheese during storage in the freezer, affecting both taste and texture.
 Water expands when it freezes and contracts as it thaws.
 This action breaks down the molecular structure of the cheese, causing it to become crumbly when thawed.
 Soft cheeses, in particular, emerge from the freezer exuding liquid separated from the tough and somewhat granular remaining paste.

-Cheeses That Should Never Be Frozen
+Cheeses That Should Not Be Frozen

 The texture of fresh cheeses such as queso fresco and paneer and soft cheese such as brie suffers the most from time in the freezer.
 Likewise, hand-crafted, artisanal cheeses with their delicately balanced flavors come out of the freezer noticeably worse for the wear.